 The addition of watermelon in this tomato gazpacho soup recipe makes for a crisp, hydrating cold soup chock full of electrolytes and a touch of sweetness.
 Tangy crème fraîche and optional lime salt give this gazpacho depth of flavor.

-If you're feeling adventurous, you can make your own crème fraîche via our FREE Fresh French Cheesemaking Class, found here (click to 5:35 in the video for the instructions on that).
+Tomato season is in full swing!
+You can enjoy the full effect with this gazpacho recipe.
+If you're feeling even more adventureous, you can make your own crème fraîche via our FREE Fresh French Cheesemaking Class, found here (click to 5:35 in the video for the instructions on that).

 - 1 medium red bell pepper, seeded and chopped